Sangwa-C/Rest_api/README.md

                    "Department's Cause: Recruitment"
                    "Number of Employees: 45"

-**The program should return when the user  the database**
+**The program should return when the user adds the department the database**

     Output Example: "Department's name: Human Resources"
                     "Department's Cause: Recruitment"
                     "Number of Employees: 45"

+**The program should allow the user to publish news**

+         Input Example: News Header: Meeting
+                        Information: board meeting in Sangwa Hall at 9:00h Said by: Chelsea

+**The program should allow the user to publish news**

+          Output Example: News Header: Meeting
+                        Information: board meeting in Sangwa Hall at 9:00h Said by: Chelsea

- **The program should allow the user to report an endangered animal**
+**The program should allow the user to register**

-         Input Example: "Animals's Name: Zebra"
+           Input Example:User Name: Sangwa
-                        "Animal's Health: healthy"
-                        "Animals's Age: New born"
-                        "Animal's location: zone A"
-                        "Reporter's Name: Chelsea"
+                         User Title: manager
+                         User's Duty: managing
+                         User's Department: Operations management

 ## Known Bugs